Mega Japan Itinerary: 14 Days or 7 Days

 Where to Eat & Drink in Kyoto

 Pontochō Street is one of the most atmospheric places to eat and drink in Kyoto.
-Narrow but long Alleyway Street runs along the river is like stepping straight into a Hayao Miyazaki film!
-Generally all the restaurants on the riverside are expensive but you can find lots of cheap, cute places on the opposite side.
+The narrow but long Alleyway Street runs along the river is like stepping straight into a Hayao Miyazaki film!
+Generally, all the restaurants on the riverside are expensive but you can find lots of cheap, cute places on the opposite side.